expressive-software/meadow/README.md

 The default port for a mint is `2222`

 ### Wallet structure
 Wallets have a keypair and an address.

+Keypairs use the secp256k1 algorithm.

 Addresses can be also pointed to a web domain by simply creating a file called `meadow` or `meadow.txt` inside of `.well-known` folder.